venkateshakula1729/Stock-Forecasting/README.md

 - `sklearn.metrics.mean_squared_error`: Used to calculate the mean squared error.

 ## Objective
-Develop a ML model to accurately predict the closing price of a stock, enabling informed investment dicision.
+Develop a ML model to accurately predict the closing price of a stock, enabling informed investment decision.

 ## Approach